 The Global Variables method will be similar.
 You double-click a dimension to open the “modify” dialog box.
 In the value input box, type “=”, then a name, like the Link Values method.

-Press enter and an additional prompt will appear asking to create a global variable.
+Press enter and an additional prompt will appear asking you to create a global variable.
 Click "yes" and then the green checkmark.
-You can repeat these steps with other dimensions, but rather than creating a new global variable, you’ll link it to an existing one with the name you specified.
+You can repeat these steps with the other dimensions, but rather than creating a new global variable, you will link it to an existing one with the name that you specified.

-The Link Values method creates a link between dimensions by shared name or shared variable.
+The Link Values method creates a link between the dimensions by a shared name or a shared variable.
 The Global Variables method creates an independent variable that is assigned to a dimension as an equation.

 >> Watch our video below for a more detailed explanation.